by Dr. Lawrence Wilson

 In fact, the way to find the truth is to stay away from the media, in general.
 Hopefully, this will change some day.

 Rule #4.
-Drink 3 quarts each day of only spring water or carbon-filtered tap water.
+Drink 3 quarts or 3 liters each day of only spring water or carbon-only filtered tap water.
 Other types of water, and other beverages like coffee, tea, soda pop, juices and others will not hydrate the body and should not be used much.
-Also avoid alkaline water machines and other designer waters, most of which are not that good at all.
+Also avoid alkaline water machines and other designer waters, most of which are not that good at all. (see Water For Drinking.)

 MONEY AND FINANCES